exercism/snippet-extractor/lib/snippet_extractor/extended/README.md

 * Should we rstrip all saved lines of code?
 Right now I wanted to be safe and save them.
 It also had as a bonus that I could correctly asses matches and skipped in what I was expecting of.
 In the site they will be invisible, but I dunno.
   Opinions?
+* Adding optional token syntax.
+It should avoid having to deal with many options for declaring something.
+  Something like `@moduledoc [''',"""]\pj-->>[''',"""]\pj` but finding suitable and not conflicting delimiters could be hard.
+Implementation would be simple enough, just explode the options into all possible rules and then flat map the result of the rule parser on it.
+Which characters would make it easy and not conflicting to implement this?

 **If you find something missing, please open an issue so we can check its inclusion**